 4. The practice of unlawful deportations of Ukrainians to the

-Donetsk and Luhansk regions had started before the Russian Federation’s
+the Donetsk and Luhansk regions had started before the Russian Federation’s

-of political decision making from the top down and implementation
+all levels of political decision making from the top down and implementation

 by administrative bodies and State institutions of the Russian Federation,